-Petition for Reinstatement after Termination/Dismissal from Graduate Program performance will improve if given a second chance.
+Petition for Reinstatement after Termination/Dismissal from Graduate Program

+A graduate student who has been terminated/dismissed from a graduate program due to poor performance may petition for consideration for reinstatement with conditions to improve upon his or her performance.
+A student who wishes to petition for reinstatement with conditions must provide strong evidence to show that his or her performance will improve if given a second chance.
 This request must be submitted to the department chair/associate dean, who will ask the appropriate program faculty members/committee to evaluate the petition; the appropriate faculty members/committee must be familiar with the student's academic performance and/or serve on a relevant committee.
 The program faculty members will, among other factors, consider the special circumstances presented by the student and the student's potential to improve upon performance.
 After the program faculty members make a recommendation, they will submit a recommendation letter to the department chair/associate dean, who will review and make a recommendation to the college dean for review.
 The college dean will review the recommendation, make a final decision, and notify the student, the department chair/associate dean, and graduate coordinator.
 The college dean's decision is final.
 Approval of the reinstatement may be contingent upon the student meeting additional conditions as required by the program faculty.
 A student reinstated with conditions who receives an additional grade of C or F will be permanently dismissed from the respective graduate program.